 Initially Dr Ian Willis and Dr Janet Strivens from the University of Liverpool, UK, supported by colleagues from Pakistan, started the programme.
 These Pakistani colleagues have now taken over as facilitators responsible for the delivery of the programme.
 A mentor will be appointed for each student who will be able to support you between contact sessions.
 You may contact the mentor if you have any queries or need to discuss anything, and the mentor will also contact you to check your progress.
-Your facilitators will assess your portfolio of evidence of your teaching practice: however, Dr Willis and Dr Strivens will retain a quality assurance oversight of the programme.
+Your facilitators will assess your portfolio of evidence of your teaching practice.